siddharth23k/Multi-Source-Candidate-Data-Transformer/README.md

 is worse than honestly-empty, so unknown values become `null`, never invented.

 ## Demo video
-A ~2-minute walkthrough: run end-to-end on the sample inputs, the default and a custom-config output, plus one design decision and one edge case.

 ▶ [`EightFold_Assignment_demovideo.mov`](./EightFold_Assignment_demovideo.mov) — click to download